contino/pizza-shop/ARTICLE.md

-# Distributed Logging and Tracing in Spring Boot 3 and Kafka
+# Distributed Logging and Tracing with Spring Boot 3 and Kafka

 In recent years, microservices architecture has gained widespread popularity as a way to develop complex software systems.
 The concept of breaking down large monolithic applications into smaller, independently deployable services has allowed developers to increase agility by decoupling feature delivery.
 However, with the benefits of microservices come many challenges, especially when it comes to tracing the flow of data and requests between services.
 Distributed tracing is a technique that helps developers understand the behavior of complex systems by providing visibility into the path of a request as it moves through various services.
 This article will focus on distributed tracing in Kafka microservices.
 Kafka has become a popular choice for building distributed systems due to its ability to handle large volumes of data and its support for real-time data processing.
 What follows is a detailed example of how to wire Micrometer and Brave in Spring Boot 3 Kafka applications to enable distributed tracing and log correlation.

 ## A Quick Word About Spring Cloud Sleuth

 Until recently, Spring Boot tracing functionality was provided by the Spring Cloud Sleuth project (https://github.com/spring-cloud/spring-cloud-sleuth).
-As of Spring Boot 3, this functionality has been moved to the Micrometer Tracing https://micrometer.io/docs/tracing project to consolidate the work.
+As of Spring Boot 3, this functionality has been moved to the Micrometer Tracing (https://micrometer.io/docs/tracing) project to consolidate the work.

 ## Micrometer